MicrosoftDocs/microsoft-365-docs/microsoft-365/admin/get-help-with-domains/information-for-dns-records.md

     The groups of DNS records that are listed on the page depend on your choices listed under **Domain purpose**.

-4. Go to [Create DNS records at any DNS hosting provider](create-dns-records-at-any-dns-hosting-provider.md), and then select your DNS host from the list of registrars to see step-by-step instructions for adding records at that DNS host's website.
+4. Go to [Add DNS records to connect your domain](create-dns-records-at-any-dns-hosting-provider.md), and follow the steps to add records at your DNS host's website.

-5. Follow the steps for creating the records at your DNS host.